avk12345/cse24-project/README.md

-        10 points: ability to resize selected shape DONE    10 points: ability to change color of selected shape/scribble DONE    10 points: ability to move selected shape/scribble by dragging 10 points: ability to bring selected shape/scribble to the front 10 points: ability to send selected shape/scribble to the back
+        10 points: ability to resize selected shape DONE    10 points: ability to change color of selected shape/scribble DONE    10 points: ability to move selected shape/scribble by dragging DONE    10 points: ability to bring selected shape/scribble to the front DONE    10 points: ability to send selected shape/scribble to the back

         To Do: